 Now if we want to trace parallels between traditional film making and computer graphics, we have on one hand the shooting, which would be the rendering and on the other hand, the development, which would be the compositing.
 There is an art form in both, slightly different but pretty much the same in their fundamentals.

 Now, while adjusting color and contrast is quite common for a compositing task, it’s rather on the subtle spectrum of image stylizing.
-There are some more extreme effects which can only be achieved in comp.
-For example, 300 (Director: Zack Snyder, Art director: Grant Freckelton).
+Although there are some more extreme effects which can only be achieved in comp.

-I don’t want to talk more about VFX because I don’t have enough experience in this field but for a PBR cartoon movie, my best results have always been when my render view was as close as possible to final result.
+I haven’t worked on any stylized movie like the ones listed above but for a PBR cartoon movie, my best results have always been when my render view was as close as possible to the final result.

 Many supervisors like when the lighting is less contrasted than the final result.
 It can help for sampling, render times and add some flexibility later in compositing.
 It is a production choice and it depends on your look.
 Compositing has this great advantage of being flexible and 3D rendering can be expensive.
 So rather than being dogmatic, we should adapt to our production constraints, especially if the director is rather uncertain about the look.

 As a lighting artist I do not want to guess what the final result will be.
 What I see in my Render View is what I get.
-This allows to push my lighting as best as I can.
-Only rule: make sure to have enough range in your render.
+This allows me to push my lighting as best as I can.
+Only rule : make sure to have enough range in your render.

-Many lighting artists make this comparison with photography: we shoot/render in raw/flat and we give the filmic look in post.
+Many lighting artists make this comparison with photography : we shoot/render in raw/flat and we give the filmic look in post.
 That is not my personal belief.
 Nonetheless I do agree that each stage of a movie production should be an improvement of the previous one.
-And it is the case for compositing.
+And it is definitely the case for compositing.